cometdlut/cracktip-detector/README.md

-# Ridge Analysis -- Detection of Crack Propagation
+# Detection of Crack Propagation

 This script tracks the crack tip propagation at the interface between two bonded layers in the wedge test.